Paying for Care

 Some older adults have adequate savings to cover long-term care expenses either in-home or in a facility, but most people do not.
 For millions of people who may not have relatives with the financial means to help or for those who live alone and have limited income and resources, paying for care can be a challenge.

-However, the good news is that for those low-income older adults who qualify, there are a number of options available both on the federal, state and county levels that may help with such expenses.
+The good news is that for low-income older adults who qualify, there are a number of options available on the federal, state and county level that may help with such expenses.

-According to Genworth in 2022, the average monthly cost of nursing home care in Virginia is about $8,200.
-The average monthly cost of home care for 40 hours a week his about $4,800 and home health care for 44 hours a week is closer to $5,000.
-Assisted living’s average monthly cost for a private room is $5,200.
+The average monthly cost of nursing home care in Virginia is more than $8,669 for a semi-private room and $9,825 for a private room, according to CareScout.
+The average monthly cost of in-home care for a home health aide is $6,292, according to Genworth and CareScout’s 2024 Cost of Care survey.
+Assisted living’s average monthly cost for a private room in Northern Virginia is $6,000, but some Reston facilities cost more.

-It is a good idea to develop a plan concerning how you might pay for such expenses when the time comes.
-Take a close look at your finances such as income, savings and any investments or life insurance policies that might help with paying for care.
+It is a good idea to develop a plan regarding how you might pay for such expenses when the time comes.
+Take a close look at your finances, such as income, savings, and any investments or life insurance policies that might help with paying for care.

 Medicare